polkadotters/General-Grants-Program/grants/speculative/polkatax.md

 ## Future Plans

 As stated in the beginning, we plan to add more Substrate projects (that are PoS based) as they come into the ecosystem.
-Also, we want to work with the community to add more translations and more language supported so not only members of English-speaking countries can legalize their income.
+Also, we want to work with the community to add more translations and more languages so not only citizens of English-speaking countries can legalize their income.